tvanerven/tictactoe/readme.md

 - I feel that, first of all, a game should be interactive and fun.
 This is why I spent more time (and likely prioritized wrongly) on the WelcomeMixin.
 However, I do feel it adds in terms of value to the player - there is suddenly a reward when playing, and the program handles humanized inputs and outputs as well as various conditions.
 I do not regret building this.
 - Validation (both of win conditions and inputs) is relatively hardcoded.
 I feel I could've made this more dynamic with more time, but that is not within scope of this assignment.
-- I wanted to get out there and showcase familiarity with different libraries in Python rather than stick to one style.
+- I wanted to get out there and showcase familiarity with different builtin libraries in Python rather than stick to one style.
 As a result, the code style may appear fragmented, but it's more of a showcase than production code.
 - Ideally, I wanted to keep it simple in terms of libraries used.

 # Pitfalls

 - My first consideration was building in directional controls to navigate the board (up, down, left, right, and mark).
 This turned out to be a false trail - you suddenly have to track the selected square, sanitize direction based from there, and validate different inputs.
-This wasn't as easy as I expected it to be, but it did yield me the idea of using dictionaries for Squares.
+This wasn't as easy as I expected it to be, but it did yield me the idea of using dictionaries for Squares, which allowed me to scrap a large amount of code down the road.
 - Second consideration was the validation.
 I attempted (first) to work with a dynamic sized board, but after noticing that my dynamic navigation didn't go anywhere fast, I passed up this idea.
 Code-wise, it's doable (and I have some idea on how to approach this), but simply would require more time.
-- Last consideration was the inclusion of an extensive easter egg in the form of a text-based game, such as Zork.
+- Third consideration was the inclusion of an extensive easter egg in the form of a text-based game, such as Zork.
 I know, massive pitfall and not conductive to finishing.
 I compromised here by simply embedding the Way of Mrs. Cosmopolite from Discword from sir Terry Pratchett's excellent _Thief of Time_.
+- Last consideration was testing.
+I considered various options; unittest and PyTest (preferred), but it would take rewriting code, and a fair amount of trial and error to implement both nicely.
+I ultimately decided to test by hand, which took about an hour and performed satisfactorily.
+As a result, I wouldn't run this on production, but that was not the objective.

 # Other thoughts/possible improvements